apache/druid/docs/ingestion/schema-design.md

 ### Nested dimensions

-At the time of this writing, Druid does not support nested dimensions.
-Nested dimensions need to be flattened.
+You can ingest and store nested JSON in a Druid column as a `COMPLEX<json>` data type.
+See [Nested columns](../querying/nested-columns.md) for more information.

+If you want to ingest nested data in a format other than JSON&mdash;for example Avro, ORC, and Parquet&mdash;you  must use the `flattenSpec` object to flatten it.
 For example, if you have data of the following form:

 ```
 {"foo":{"bar": 3}}